mjpoulsen/aufgabenjager/node/README.md

 ## NPM Commands

 View `package.json` for run commands.
-The following are a breakdown of the common commands.
+The following is a breakdown of the common commands.

 ### Build